Yakus v. United States: Background

-Implications for Administrative Law

-The Supreme Court's decision in Yakus v.
-United States significantly influenced American administrative law in relation to the nondelegation doctrine.
+Supreme Court

 Writing for the majority, Chief Justice Stone held that the potentially unconstitutional delegation of legislative power by Congress could be cured by the administrative agency's exercise of limiting discretion:

 The standards prescribed by the present Act, with the aid of the "statement of the considerations" required to be made by the Administrator, are sufficiently definite and precise to enable Congress, the courts and the public to ascertain whether the administrator, in fixing the designated prices, has conformed to those standards. ...
 Hence we are unable to find in them an unauthorized delegation of legislative power.

+Injunctions

+The Supreme Court said that "where an injunction is asked which will adversely affect a public interest for whose impairment, even temporarily, an injunction bond cannot compensate, the court may in the public interest withhold relief until a final determination of the rights of thr parties, though the postponement may be burdensome to the plaintiff."

+Legacy

+The Supreme Court's decision in Yakus v.
+United States significantly influenced American administrative law in relation to the nondelegation doctrine.

 This would become a key principle in the Constitutional law of the United States and would be followed by lower courts in striking down challenges to laws based on the nondelegation doctrine for the next fifty years.
 This Yakus principle was logically flawed however: how could an administrative agency itself cure a problem of delegation?
 If the problem of delegation is one of excessive legislative power transferred to the executive branch, then the actual delegation problem happens at the time of the passage of the statute—the act of an executive agency limiting that power is too late and does not correct the problem (it really only limits the problem).
 As some say, allowing the agency to correct a delegation problem is liking locking the barn doors after all the horses have already escaped.

 The Supreme Court finally came to this conclusion in Whitman v.
 American Trucking Associations, Inc..
 Justice Scalia denied that the Supreme Court had ever adopted such a stance on constitutional law: "We have never suggested that an agency can cure an unlawful delegation of legislative power by adopting in its discretion a limiting construction of the statute."
-In striking down its previous jurisprudence, the Supreme Court seems to have forgotten about its holding in Yakus.